reactjs/react.dev/content/docs/testing-recipes.md

 });
 ```

-Diffrent DOM events and their properties are described in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent).
+Different DOM events and their properties are described in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent).
 Note that you need to pass `{ bubbles: true }` in each event you create for it to reach the React listener because React automatically delegates events to the document.

 > Note:
 >